matthew-brett/rmdex/README.rst

     #- More description of the assignment.
     #- 5 marks / 100 (total 10 marks so far).
     my_variable <- ...
+    # This comment does appear in the exercise, as well as the following code.
+    another_variable = 11
+    print("Something")
     ```

 The script ``rmdex_check`` reads the solution, checks the mark totals, and